The Meilisearch sink indexes documents into a Meilisearch index, using the Meilisearch JSON API.

 Sequin uses the following endpoints of the Meilisearch Documents API:

-• PUT /indexes/{index_uid}/documents
+• POST /indexes/{index_uid}/documents

 For indexing batches of documents or single documents.
 Meilisearch accepts both.